th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/intent-recognition.md

 moderate training time.

 ## How to use Snips NLU
+Please install Snlu with the instruction in [Setup Software](pages/startup/setup-software ).
+The following instruction does not work.
 To use Snips NLU you need to add the following config to your [profile](/pages/knowledge/profile):
 ```json
 "intent": {